 It didn’t take a social scientist to figure out why I was the only one of some 30 tour members to have their visa pulled.

 Truth is, I was hoping to sneak out of Kiev and make my way up to Chernobyl.
 I shared these plans with CBC Radio co-worker Anna Maria Tremonti, who went ballistic.
-She pleaded with me to cancel my Russian trip, fearing I’d die because of the radiation fallout from Chernobyl.
+Anna Maria pleaded with me to cancel my Russian trip, fearing I’d die because of the radiation fallout.

 I fired off a postcard to Podakin at Novosti, asking if he knew anything about my visa being revoked.
 I thought if anyone could relate to the goings-on of intelligence-gathering spy agencies, he could.